 The Property Descriptor type is used to explain the manipulation and reification of named property attributes.
 Values of the Property Descriptor type are records composed of named fields where each field's name is an attribute name and its value is a corresponding attribute value.
 In addition, any field may have the value Unspecified.
 Unspecified is a unique distinguished value that is only used for specification purposes in conjunction with property descriptor fields.
-It cannot be stored as the value of a variable or
+It cannot be stored as the value of a variable or property.

 Property Descriptor values may be further classified as data property descriptors and accessor property descriptors based upon the existence or use of certain fields.
 A data property descriptor is one that includes any fields named either [[Value]], or [[Writable]] and at least one of the those fields has a value other than Unspecified.
-A accessor property descriptor is one that includes any fields named either [[Getter]], or [[Setter]] and at least one of the those fields has a value other than Unspecified.
-Any property descriptor may have fields named [[Enumerable]], and [[Flexible]].
-The domain of values for each field is the possible values of the correspondingly named attribute and the value Unspecified.
+A accessor property descriptor is one that includes any fields named either [[Getter]], or

-Deleted: <#>If Type(V) is not Reference, throw a ReferenceError exception.
+Deleted: <#>If Type(V) is not Reference, throw a

+ReferenceError exception.